 The traditional starting route for the Kyoto Trail is at Fushimi Inari, the well-known Shinto shrine complex that features thousands of orange torii gates stretching up the mountain in (nearly) endless tunnels.
 KyoTours Japan often visits the base of shrine mountain as part of our Kyoto Highlights Tour, but on this particular day I climbed much farther than usual.
 This was actually the most difficult part of the hike!
 The ascent here is about 30 minutes of nonstop concrete steps, but there's plenty of interesting shrines and statues to see on the way up that will call you onward and upward.

 Upon reaching the main crossroads halfway up the mountain, you're treated to a great view of the city.
 But it gets better!
-Just a bit more up another oft-ignored set of stairs and slip behind some weathered stone shrines - the map will assure you this IS the actual trail.
+Head a bit farther up another oft-ignored set of stairs and slip behind some weathered stone shrines - the map will assure you this IS the actual trail despite your misgivings.
 This is south Kyoto's most breathtaking panoramic view.
-On a clear day you can even see the skyscrapers of Osaka, including Abe no Harukas, the tallest office building in the country!
+On a clear day you can even see the skyscrapers of Osaka, including Abe no Harukas, the tallest office building in the country.
 Just ahead you begin your decent down the holy mountain.
-The slope is unforgiving - I can't imagine doing this in flip-flops - and you'll thank yourself that you're not doing this route backwards.
+The slope is paved but unforgiving - I can't imagine doing this in flip-flops - and you'll thank yourself that you're not doing this route backwards.

 Guided by a few markers along the streets and your trusty map (you DID bring it, right?), you'll eventually make it out of the maze-like residential streets.
 Sennyuji temple is your next destination.
 This Buddhist complex nestled back in the hills is always quiet and rarely visited by tourists.
 The main gardens are not open year round, but the entry fee you pay at the main gate will let you enter the main hall and see the altar and painted ceiling.